abrielequdsi/AlgoLab/README.md

 It will also check if the email you want to register is already in the database or not.
 No duplicate.

-If successful.

-It will redirect to the login page.
+If successful, it will redirect to the login page.

 ![screencapture-localhost-3000-register-2022-03-24-14_07_58.png](./readme-img/Image_4.png)